arjnbli/NLP/Text Generation Using LSTMs/README.md

 # Text Generation Using LSTMs

-LSTM networks can be trained on a corpus of text to build a language model.This allows us to predict the next word in a sequence, given the words precede it.
+LSTM networks can be trained on a corpus of text to build a language model.This allows us to predict the next word in a sequence, given the words that precede it.
 This is a Keras implementation of a character level LSTM language model.

 The corpus of text on which the LSTM is trained is a string.
 A vocabulary of the characters occuring in the string